brandonc732/No-Big-Deal-Capstone-Project/README.md

 Soham and Aidan's changes to improve original simulation notebook.

-Describe changes made and how to run it since it's setup for google colab
+(Describe changes made and how to run it since it's setup for google colab)

+Aidan created a function called "fit_pixel_noise_kde" that builds a realistic pixel-level noise model by extracting residuals from real particle image patches.
+For each patch it fits a 2d gaussian, and computes the residual noise.
+These residuals are then used to fit a kernel density estimate (KDE) to find the empirical distribution of pixel noise.
+The kde is then used in the simulation to add any imperfections of camera based noise.

 ## CheatMethod.ipynb